Battling addiction and ready for treatment?

 Methadone is available in powder, liquid, or diskette.

 Methadone and Public Health

 The Food and Drug Administration (FDA) has approved the use of methadone to treat opioid use disorder.
-Methadone is safe if taken as prescribed by a physician and can help those in recovery from opioid dependence to lead active stable lives.
+Methadone is safe if prescribed by a physician and can help those recovering from opioid dependence to lead active, stable lives.

-There is much evidence to show that methadone, along with other opioid addiction medications, such as buprenorphine and naltrexone, not only reduces opioid use but also reduces the risk of contracting infectious diseases (such as hepatitis) and other risk-taking behaviors associated with drug abuse.
+Evidence shows that methadone and other opioid addiction medications (e.g., buprenorphine and naltrexone) not only reduce opioid use but also decrease the potential for other risk-taking behaviors associated with drug abuse.

-Methadone is also a Schedule II drug that has the potential for abuse.
-Schedule II drugs can lead to psychological dependence.
+Methadone is a Schedule II drug because it still carries the potential for abuse and dependence.
 Methadone dependence often must be treated by medical and mental health professionals.

 Methadone Side Effects